 Art, contemplation and danish design

-Now one of these “steel plate lamps” is returning to Frederiksværk, like a beautiful zinc yellow pendant of recycled iron for an artist’s home.
+Now one of these “steel plate lamps” is returning to Frederiksværk, like a beautiful zinc yellow pendant lamp of recycled iron for an artist’s home.
 The many colors of the home are accomplished, radiating warmth, productivity and creativity.
-The yellow pendant matches, the plaid on the couch, the glass art in the window and the many colorful pictures.
-The ceiling lamp also provides an efficient downside light to the floor in a limited area, and of course we recommend inserting CO2 saving LED bulbs into the E27 socket.
+The yellow pendant lamp matches, the plaid on the couch, the glass art in the window and the many colorful pictures.
+The hanging lamp also provides an efficient downside light to the floor in a limited area, and of course we recommend inserting CO2 saving LED bulbs into the E27 socket.

 Frederiksværk – Music & Culture House